-Evaluation Rating: The number of points scored by the project based on the evaluation criteria, if it has been evaluated.
+Evaluation Rating: The number of points scored by the project based on the evaluation criteria.

-MPO/CTPS Study: Past UPWP-funded studies or reports conducted within the project area.
+MPO/CTPS Study: Past studies funded in the Unified Planning work Program (UPWP) or reports conducted within the project area.

-LRTP Status: The time band that the project is listed in the Long-Range Transportation Plan, if applicable.
+LRTP Status: The time band that the project is programmed in the Long-Range Transportation Plan, if applicable.